MicrosoftDocs/azure-devops-docs/docs/boards/sprints/customize-taskboard.md

 ::: moniker-end

 <a id="choose-fields" > </a>

-## Add fields to cards
+## Add fields to cards on a sprint taskboard

 Scrum teams use the Taskboard to burn down work and report on progress during daily stand ups.
 Each sprint Taskboard shows cards that correspond to both requirements and tasks.

-### Information rich cards
+### Provide information-rich cards

-Information rich cards not only provide at-a-glance information of interest to you and your team, but also provide a way for you to update a field without opening the work item.
+Information rich cards not only provide at-a-glance information of interest to you and your team.
+They also provide a way for you to update a field without opening the work item.
 And, with style rules, you can highlight those work items with select colors based on the criteria you set.

-Each card corresponds to a work item which you use to share information, track status, and assign work.
+Each card corresponds to a work item that you use to share information, track status, and assign work.

 [!INCLUDE [temp](../includes/setup-backlogs-boards.md)]

-In this example, the bug work item type (WIT) shows all the core fields, three additional fields, and tags.
-Also, To make severity 1 bugs stand out, a styling rule has been added to cause the card to display as yellow.
+In this example, the bug work item type (WIT) shows all the core fields.
+It also shows three other fields and tags.
+To make severity 1 bugs stand out, a styling rule has been added to cause the card to display as yellow.

 In the card shown below, the following customizations have been set for the task work item type (WIT):
 - Show all core fields: ID, Assigned To, Remaining Work, Tags